hasssanraheem/ANN-Employee-Churn-Prediction-in-python/README.md

 # ANN-Employee-Churn-Prediction-in-python
 Employee Retention Prediction using ANN

-This project implements an Artificial Neural Network (ANN) to predict whether an employee is likely to leave a company.
-By analyzing various employee features, the model helps management take proactive steps to improve retention, such as offering personalized incentives or benefits.

-Project Features

-Predicts employee attrition based on multiple features

-Helps identify employees at risk of leaving

-Enables companies to take proactive measures to retain staff

-Implemented using an Artificial Neural Network (ANN)

-Clean and commented Python code for easy understanding

-Repository Structure

-Employee-Retention-ANN-Prediction/

-Dataset/ – Contains employee data used for training and testing

-ANN_Model.py – Python script implementing the neural network

-README.md – Project overview and instructions

-Dataset

-Contains employee-related features such as age, department, salary, years at company, performance ratings, and other relevant attributes
+Designed and implemented an Artificial Neural Network (ANN) model to predict employee attrition, enabling HR teams to take proactive retention measures.
+By analyzing features such as age, department, salary, tenure, and performance ratings, the model provides actionable insights on which employees are most at risk of leaving.

+Key Highlights:

-Used to train and test the ANN model to predict attrition
+Built and trained an ANN classification model in Python to predict employee churn with high accuracy.

-Features of the ANN Model

-Input layer processes all employee features

-Hidden layers capture complex relationships in the data

-Output layer predicts probability of employee leaving or staying

-Supports evaluation metrics to measure model performance
+Preprocessed structured HR datasets to extract meaningful features and handle class imbalance.

+Captured complex relationships between employee attributes through multiple hidden layers.

+Generated a probability score for attrition risk, supporting data-driven retention strategies.

+Evaluated model performance using standard classification metrics and optimized hyperparameters.

+Delivered clean, well-documented code for ease of understanding and reproducibility.

-Learning Benefits
+Impact / Learning Outcomes:

-Understand how to preprocess structured datasets for ANN

-Learn to implement ANN models for classification tasks

-Analyze employee data to make actionable business decisions

-Gain experience in predicting real-world HR outcomes using AI
+Demonstrated end-to-end workflow of ANN-based predictive modeling on real-world HR data.

+Enhanced skills in data preprocessing, feature engineering, and deep learning for business decision-making.

+Gained experience integrating AI models into actionable insights for workforce management.